WHO WE ARE

 Nate earned a bachelor’s degree in Business Administration from California Lutheran University in Thousand Oaks and a Master of Business Administration from Pepperdine University in California.

 Myrna Trevino wears many hats.
 She currently works with HP Christus Health/US Family Plan in community outreach in Houston, Texas.
-But she also leads USAREC (US Army Recruiting) Community Relations Team, she's a committee member for the Mayors’ Challenge on Suicide Prevention and Awareness, a nominee of CASA (Civilian Aide to Secretary of the Army), Director of Membership for AUSA (Association of US Army) and she connects Veterans to appropriate resources.
+She is also a member of USAREC (US Army Recruiting) Community Relations Team, she's a committee member for the Mayors’ Challenge on Suicide Prevention and Awareness, a nominee of CASA (Civilian Aide to Secretary of the Army) and she connects Veterans to appropriate resources.
 With her vast experience in marketing, networking, event coordinating and overall team leadership skills, she is a valuable asset and provides an amazing opportunity for Wheelchairs for Warriors to expand our reach.

 Insperity | Operations Specialist